Information Technology (IT)

 IT 4600.
 Senior Capstone.
 3 Hours.

-Required of students pursuing an Information Technology emphasis.
+Required of students pursuing an Information Technology emphasis in their final semester.
 Students will obtain industry-level certifications. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Prepare for and pass industry-level certifications.
 2. Demonstrate interactive skills by participating in mock interviews.
 Course fee required.
-Prerequisites: Advanced Standing.
-SP.
+Prerequisites: Advisor Permit required.
+FA, SP.

 IT 4910R.
 Special Topics in Applied Technology.
 3 Hours.